3 Card Poker Strategy – How to Play Three Card Poker and Win More Often

 • Three of a kind

-• Straight flush (three consecutive cards of the same suit)
+• Straight flush (three successive cards of the same suit)

-If both the dealer and the player have the same higher ranking hand like a flush or a straight, the one with the highest card in the combination wins.
+If the dealer and the player have the same higher-ranking hand, like a flush or a straight, the one with the highest card in the combination wins.

 Special 3 Card Poker Bets